 01 of 05

-The Piemonte, or Piedmont region, borders France in northwestern Italy and is shown in red on the Italy map.
+The Piemonte, or Piedmont region, borders France in northwestern Italy.
 Piemonte is known for its wines and fall truffles, mountains with ski resorts in the west and north, and the city of Turin.Continue to 2 of 5 below.

 02 of 05